The Ideological Odyssey of John T. Flynn

 keep his work from appearing in National Review, the new conservative

-editor, claimed that Flynn’s opposition to “militarism” was “difficult to
+magazine’s editor, claimed that Flynn’s opposition to “militarism” was

-defend in the absence of any discussion whatever of the objective threat of the
+“difficult to defend in the absence of any discussion whatever of the objective

-on foreign policy, Flynn had clearly made a significant ideological
+Notwithstanding his views on foreign policy, Flynn had clearly made a

 Michele Flynn Stenehjem, An American First: John T. Flynn and the America First Committee (New Rochelle, NY: Arlington House, 1976), p.
 29; Flynn, “OPM: Let’s Look at the Record,” New Republic 97 (November 30, 1938): 99.